IC is the value of products used-up or altered by the production process. Again industries are shown in columns and products in rows.

 The columns to the right of the main table (section 2) give the components of final use for products (e.g. purchases by the household sector, the government and exports).
 Both final use and intermediate use are valued at purchasers’ prices and cover domestically produced and imported products.

 The rows underneath the main body of the Use table (section 3) give the income components of Gross Value Added (GVA) for each industry grouping.
 These components are labour costs (wages and salaries plus associated employers’ contributions e.g. national insurance and pension contributions), taxes on production (e.g. business rates) less subsidies on production, profits, etc and gross operating surplus.

 It can be seen that the Supply and Use Tables are balanced so that total supply equals total use for each product and industry.
 Balanced SUTs are the prerequisite for calculating GDP using the three different methods as discussed in subsequent sections.

-The summary use table is presented by Regional Accounts Industry Group (32 industry group by 32 product group).
+The Use table is presented at 62 product group by 62 industry group level.
 Reading down the columns of the first section of the Use table we can see the range of products used by each industry to produce goods and services.
-For example, the chemicals and chemical products industry purchased a total of £186m of goods and services to produce its own product.
-The main products purchased were chemicals and chemical products (£110m).
+For example, the textile industry purchased a total of £152m of goods and services to produce its own product.
+The main products purchased were textiles (£65m).
 Reading across the rows we can see the destination of products and services.
-The table shows that £1,003m of chemicals and chemical products were used up by industries in the production of their products.
-The main industry using these products was the rubber and rubber plastics industry (£272m).
-In addition, £674m of chemicals and chemical products were used by the household sector and £346m of goods were exported.
+The table shows that £283m of textiles were used up by industries in the production of their products.
+The main industry using these products was the wholesale trade services industry (£83m).
+In addition, £275m of textiles were used by the household sector and £213m of goods were exported.